Flowcharts are defined as types of diagrams that present the flow of a work process in a systematic way.

 Creating Flowcharts with iMindQ

 iMindQ® is a useful mind mapping tool that offers the possibility of creating the basic type of flowchart which is used for planning a project.
-In order to attain clear and concise display, with iMindQ flowcharts can be composed to show the flow of a process in two directions: from left to right or from top to bottom.
+In order to attain a clear and concise display, iMindQ flowcharts can be composed to show the flow of a process in two directions: from left to right or from top to bottom.

 With iMindQ®, the creation of flowcharts is very easy as it allows users to arrange the steps of a work process by themselves.
 There is a general flowchart template, which can be used; however, there is an entire library of flowchart shapes and symbols available to choose from.
 This is an advantage since not every process requires exactly the same symbols, so the user, according to his needs, can choose which are the most suitable for the particular process he is elaborating.